Hamidreza-Sj/Intent-Classification/README.md

 - **Classification:** Use and compare two popular ML algorithms—Support Vector Machine and Light GBM (tree-based model)—to build intent classifiers.

 **Outcome:**
-The model selection is based on performance comparison, with Support Vector Machine emerging as the best-performing algorithm for this dataset.
+The model selection is based on performance comparison, with the Support Vector Machine emerging as the best-performing algorithm for this dataset.

 ## Repository Contents